-The 4th of December, Sainte-Barbe, marks the beginning of Christmas in Provence known as Calendale.
-This is a festive period that runs from 4th December to Chandeleur on 2nd February – Christmas celebrations last almost two months here, aren’t we lucky?
-But I don’t mean cheesy piped music in shopping centres and Santa’s grottoes or even pretty sparkly lights, I mean traditional stuff, with a history, and this makes me feel I can officially start getting into the festive spirit.
-I feel justified that I’m not just pandering to the rampant commercial circus that Christmas has become in many parts of the world but celebrating something more significant that doesn’t revolve around spending money.
-The word Calendale comes from the Provençal word Calèndo meaning Christmas and today is the feast day of Saint Barbe (St Barbara).
+The 4th of December, Sainte-Barbe, marks the beginning of Christmas in Provence known as Calendale (from the Provençal word Calèndo meaning Christmas).
+This is a festive period that runs from 4th December to Chandeleur on 2nd February.
+Traditional Christmas celebrations last almost two months here.
+I don’t mean cheesy piped music in shopping centres and Santa’s grottoes or even pretty sparkly lights starting in November or earlier, I mean traditions dating back to Roman times.

 If you liked this, why not PIN it!

 This post was originally published in December 2012 and has been updated for 2021.